 The solar panels you commonly see installed on the roofs of private homes or business properties are PV cells make from layers of semi-conducting material.
 This is usually silicon but could be other things.
 These cells are activated when light shines on them, creating a small electrical field across all the layers.
 The stronger the sunshine, the stronger the electrical field becomes, and the more electricity is produced.
 Dozens of these cells are often placed together to maximise effectiveness, sometimes powering entire homes in the height of summer.

 The cells used in solar PV are measured in a unique way called kilowatts peak (kWp).
 This measures the rate of electricity generation in full direct sunlight during summer.
 In real-world terms – a 4kWp system can generate, on average, around 3,800-kilowatt hours of electricity every single year.
 This is roughly the same as a typical household’s electricity consumption.
 But the reason it is fast overtaking gas as the preferred power source is this-it is cheaper top produce and can save nearly 2 tonnes of CO2 from being pumped into the atmosphere every year.

 Living Off-The Grid

 For most people, being able to fund their electricity bill using natural sunlight is a dream.
-It could save you hundreds of pounds over the course of a single year, and can come in handy in an emergency!
+It could save you hundreds over the course of a single year, and can come in handy in an emergency!
 But as well as the obvious benefits above, there are a few other great advantages to solar PV panels.
-While they might cost a little to install, the benefits vastly outweigh the drawbacks, and you will start seeing results quickly.
+While they might cost a little to install, the benefits vastly outweigh the drawbacks.
 Some of the benefits you will see from solar PV include:

-Low Monthly Rates: Despite the initial cost, installing renewable energy will save you plenty on your monthly power bill.
-Anything you produce yourself will cut back on what you need to pay the power company, and if you produce more, you can sell it back for a profit!
+Despite the initial cost, installing renewable energy will save you plenty on your monthly power bill.
+Anything you produce yourself will cut back on what you need to pay the power company.
+If you produce more than you use, you can sell it back for a profit!